cwmaloney/drcf2018/README.md

 Follow these steps to install test data

 1. "Install test data"
-1. cp testMessageQueue.json MessageQueue.json
-1. cp testCheerQueue.json CheerQueue.json
+    * `cp testMessageQueue.json MessageQueue.json`
+    * `cp testCheerQueue.json CheerQueue.json`

 1. Start the display emulators:
-    * node gridzillaEmulatorServer.js
+    * `node gridzillaEmulatorServer.js`
-    * node facadeEmulatorServer.js
+    * `node facadeEmulatorServer.js`

 1. Open the display emulators in a browser:
     * localhost:3000
     * localhost:3001

-1. Launch server (holidayLights.js) with node.js or run it in the debugger
+1. Launch server (holidayLights.js) with node or run it in the debugger

-There are smaller unit tests to test individual components of the drawing library in tests/GridzillaTests.js.
+There are smaller "manual" tests to visually test individual components of the drawing library in the tests folder.
+GridzillaTests.js is useful, it takes an argument to indicate which of several tests to run.
 Run it with node or the debugger.

-It takes an argument to indicate which test to run.
+There are also a small set of mocha unit tests in the mochaTests folder that can be run in the debugger or by `npm test`.